I-9 Central: Questions about Documents

 DHS does not require employees to use any specific naming standard for Form I-9.
 If a new employee enters more than one last name in Section 1, but presents a document that contains only one of those last names, the document he or she presents for Section 2 is acceptable as long as you are satisfied that the document reasonably appears to be genuine and to relate to him or her.

-If your employee confirms they properly completed their initial attestation, you should not accept the document(s) if they do not match the status selected by your employee.
-Although you are not expected to be an immigration law expert, if the documents in question are inconsistent with the status attested to, then the documents do not reasonably relate to the person presenting them.
+If your employee confirms they selected the correct status in their initial attestation, but the document(s) are inconsistent with that status, do not accept the document(s).
+Although we don’t expect you to be an immigration law expert, if the employee attests to a status inconsistent with the documents they present, then the documents do not reasonably relate to the employee and you may not accept them.

 Yes.
 You may terminate an employee who fails to produce the required document or documents, or an acceptable receipt for a document, within three business days of the date employment begins.